yongxuDM/yongxuDM.github.io/_pages/about.md

 ---
 # 你好, Hello!

-My name is Xú, (徐) Yǒng (勇).
+My name is Xú (徐) Yǒng (勇).
 I was born in Xinyang, Henan, China, famed for its exquisite Xinyang Maojian green tea. 🗣️ My mother tongue is the Xinyang dialect.
 I navigate between  Mandarin and English, and possess a surviving-level proficiency in German.
 Python 💻 is now my native language, through which I can express myself well.
 I earned my PhD 🎓 from the [Universität Bonn](https://www.uni-bonn.de/en?set_language=en) in October 2022 and currently postdoc at [Johannes Gutenberg-Universität Mainz](https://www.uni-mainz.de/en/), working on early Universe cosmology.
 Outside academia, I find peace in fishing 🎣.
 <!--Join me on a journey where curiosity knows no bounds 🌌.-->

 <!-- [CV Page](https://yongxudm.github.io/cv/)-->